 To date, the hall has been popular with a wide variety of community groups that host: musical events, fiddle contra dances, celebrations, meetings, craft fairs, political events, dog and sport clubs.
 With good acoustics, the hall has been gaining a solid reputation as a musical venue.

-The Stolen Church was originally the 101 year old St. Mary’s Church, and the Manse was accommodation for the pastor.
+These buildings were originally the 101 year old St. Mary’s Church and Church Hall.
 Both buildings were moved to the site in 2014.
 The buildings are each 720 sq.ft. in size and have been placed on modern, fully insulated concrete foundations.
-The buildings are currently being renovated and will be available for rent in the near future.

 The greenspace offers 2 acres of grass that has been popular with dog and sport clubs and is used for overflow parking during big events.